networknext/next/docs/run_your_own_client_and_server.md

 etc...
 ```

-You will see that the client and server connect, but no acceleration is performed.
-This session will also not show up in your portal.
+You will see that the client and server connect, but no acceleration is performed and your session will not show up in the portal.
 This is because the server.cpp has the datacenter is set to 'local' by default.

 When you integrate Network Next with your game in the next step, by default set the "local" datacenter there too, and when you run local playtests in your LAN at your office, or run a local server for testing, Network Next will not get in your way.